igraph/rigraph_revdep_checks/problems.md

 ```
 checking dependencies in R code ...
 NOTE
-'library' or 'require' call to ‘igraph’ which was already attached by Depends.
+'library' or 'require' call to âigraphâ which was already attached by Depends.
   Please remove these calls from your code.
 ```
 ```
 checking R code for possible problems ...
 NOTE
-getCandidates: no visible binding for global variable ‘envData’
+getCandidates: no visible binding for global variable âenvDataâ
-getGraph: no visible binding for global variable ‘envData’
+getGraph: no visible binding for global variable âenvDataâ
 getProvidedDiseaseName: no visible binding for global variable
-  ‘envData’
+  âenvDataâ
-getSeed: no visible binding for global variable ‘envData’
+getSeed: no visible binding for global variable âenvDataâ
 getTopDiseaseMetabolites: no visible binding for global variable
-  ‘envData’
+  âenvDataâ
 ```
 ```
 checking running R code from vignettes ...
 ERROR
 Errors in running code in vignettes:
-when running code in ‘PROFANCY.Rnw’
+when running code in âPROFANCY.Rnwâ
   ...

 > diseaseName <- ProvidedDiseaseName[17]